Analysis: Popular Oakland Ranked Choice Voting System Used to Decide City's Next Mayor

 Editor's Note: This analysis originally published on FairVote's website and has been republished on IVN with permission from the organization.

 On Tuesday, Oakland, CA used ranked choice voting (RCV) in special elections for mayor and City Council District 2 – marking Oakland’s 5th mayoral election using RCV.
-A 2024 poll found that 77% of Oakland voters are satisfied with the election method.
+A 2024 poll found that 77% of Oakland voters are satisfied with the election method, and 92% of Bay Area voters say they understand it well or somewhat well.
+The San Francisco Chronicle has called the mayoral election for former congresswoman Barbara Lee, and the city council race for Charlene Wang.

-In the mayoral election, candidates included former Oakland City Councilmember Loren Taylor, former Congresswoman Barbara Lee, Mindy Pechenuk, Elizabeth Swaney, and five others.
-Taylor and Lee were viewed as frontrunners, raising the most money and receiving the most notable endorsements.
+In the mayoral election, candidates included Lee, former Oakland City Councilmember Loren Taylor, Mindy Pechenuk, Elizabeth Swaney, and five others.
+Lee and Taylor were viewed as frontrunners, raising the most money and receiving the most notable endorsements.

 Like most cities that use RCV, Oakland releases its preliminary RCV results on election night – on the same timeline as other results.
-Since California counts mail-in ballots postmarked by Election Day, a large number of votes have yet to be counted.
-With more votes to count, either Taylor or Lee could win.
+Since California counts mail-in ballots postmarked by Election Day, a large number of ballots were counted after Election Day and released earlier today.
+About 300 more mail-in ballots are expected to be cured and counted in the race.

-Notably, although mayoral candidate Tyron Jordan has withdrawn, his name still appears on the ballot.
-He has received over 1.5% of first choices, the third-most in the race.
+Notably, although mayoral candidate Tyron Jordan withdrew before election day, his name still appeared on the ballot.
+He received 1.1% of first choices, the third-most in the race.
 In a single-choice election, any votes for a withdrawn candidate would be “wasted.”
 However, with RCV, a voter who ranked a withdrawn candidate like Jordan first can have their vote count for a second choice.

 IVP Donate

-The Oakland special elections show that local organizations and candidates are embracing the opportunity to rank multiple candidates on their ballot.
+The Oakland special elections show how local organizations and candidates have embraced the opportunity to rank multiple candidates on their ballot.
 Barbara Lee encouraged voters to rank multiple candidates for mayor.
 Loren Taylor released a video with fellow candidate Elizabeth Swaney encouraging Oakland residents to vote, with Swaney encouraging voters to support multiple candidates in her accompanying post.
 The Alameda Labor Council and other labor or advocacy groups provided ranked endorsements for the City Council race.

 Visit CalRCV today to help bring ranked choice voting to your California community, or find an RCV group in your state if you live elsewhere in the U.S.

-This analysis of the Oakland mayoral election was last updated at 11:20am ET on April 16, 2025.
+This analysis of the Oakland mayoral election was last updated on April 18, 2025.

 In this article